biomguler/LN_Phenocluster/README.md

 After creating these two data files, hierarchical clustering (hclust) analysis methods were compared using the [**00_Compare_hclust_method.R**](01_clustering/00_compare_hclust_methods.R) script.
 The script compares hierarchical clustering (hclust) algorithms by generating correlation plots and calculating the Fowlkes-Mallows Index.
 The resulting dendrograms are analyzed for cophenetic correlation (Pearson correlation coefficient) and Fowlkes-Mallows Index for different cluster counts (k=3, 4, 5).
 Finally, the script visualizes these correlations using correlation plots saved as TIFF images.

 > [!NOTE]
-> For somatic mutation data method comparison done with nearly 10 000 genes that are mutated in more than 20% of subtypes becuase of computational restrictions.
+> For somatic mutation data method comparison done with nearly 10 000 genes that are mutated in more than 20% of subtypes due to computational limitations.
 But, in the next step whole data set used.

 After running the **00_Compare_hclust_method.R** script, the selected hclust method is used in the [**01_LNcluster.R**](01_clustering/01_phenocluster.R) script to generate and visualize phenoclusters.
 The script creates dendrograms using Ward's method and the Jaccard similarity coefficient (in R dist(method = "binary")).
 The dendrograms are then used to create heatmaps (heatmap.2 from the gplots package) that visualize relationships between drugs or genes and LN subtypes.
 The resulting heatmaps are saved as TIFF images (drug_plot.tiff and somatic_plot.tiff).